 Although Indonesia is perhaps not the highest ranking among expat destinations, life in Jakarta can be thrilling.
-Due to Indonesia’s long and turbulent colonial history, many remnants of Dutch and Portuguese rule are still prevalent.
-While living in Jakarta, you will see many traces from colonial times, from the buildings to the way the city is set up.
+Due to Indonesia’s long and turbulent colonial history, the influence of the Dutch and Portuguese are still prevalent.
+There are many traces from colonial times here, from the buildings to the way the city itself is structured.

-Since it is the largest city and capital of Indonesia, Jakarta attracts many new residents from other parts of Indonesia, too.
-Not only are the people living in Jakarta fairly open-minded towards foreigners, but the mix of nationalities brings an altogether new flair to the city.
+What is more, as the metropolis of Indonesia, Jakarta attracts many new residents from other parts of Indonesia.
+Not only are the residents of Jakarta relatively open-minded in respect to foreigners, but the mix of nationalities brings a unique flair to the city.

-With quite a few cultural offerings to bait tourists, Jakarta is also successful at luring expats to its city center.
-The Jakarta Arts Center, for example, has, along with a number of other buildings, been restored and now boasts some of the country’s best concerts and exhibitions.
+With quite a few cultural offerings to attract tourists, Jakarta successfully lures expats to its city center.
+The restoration of the Jakarta Arts Center, for example, along with a number of other buildings, means that the city can now boast some of the country’s best concerts and exhibitions.

-Life in Jakarta is generally hot and humid, with the Indonesian wet and “dry” seasons dividing the year in two.
-If you are planning on living in Jakarta, be prepared for average temperatures in the upper 30°C range year-round, and be aware that the rainy season is long, beginning in November and lasting until June.
+Jakarta’s climate is generally hot and humid, with the Indonesian wet and “dry” seasons dividing the year in two.
+If you are planning on living in Jakarta, be prepared for average temperatures in the upper 30°C range year-round, and be aware that the rainy season is long, beginning in November and lasting until March.

-As a result, living in Jakarta also means putting up with severe flooding, as the city, due to its many rivers, does flood quite often.
-The flooding, however, can be mainly attributed to overpopulation and the resulting deforestation required to provide more space for urbanites living in Jakarta.
-The lacking infrastructure can lead to clogged sewers as well, causing some parts of the city to be impassable at certain times.
+As a result, living in Jakarta also means putting up with severe flooding of its many rivers.
+The rainy season is not the only reason for the flooding, however, as overpopulation and the resulting deforestation required to provide more space for the growing number of residents significantly increase the risk.
+The weak city infrastructure can lead to clogged sewers as well, causing parts of the Jakarta to be impassable at certain times.

-When living in Jakarta, you will have a number of opportunities to make up for any cultural deficits you may believe to have acquired.
+When living in Jakarta, you will have a number of opportunities to make up for any cultural deficits you may believe you have acquired.
 Jakarta is known as the cultural center of Indonesia for a reason.
-In fact, expats living in Jakarta are able to greatly profit from the city’s cultural offerings.
-From jazz festivals and fashion weeks to international art exhibitions and traditional trade shows, life in Jakarta is filled to the brim with leisure activities.
+In fact, expats can easily profit from the city’s cultural offerings.
+From jazz festivals and fashion weeks to international art exhibitions and traditional trade shows, the capital offers a plethora of leisure activities.

-If you are a food enthusiast, living in Jakarta will make your mouth water at all times.
-The culinary experience living in Jakarta has to offer is spectacular.
-Due to the numerous domestic and foreign immigrants, especially batawis (immigrants from other Southeast Asian countries), the mix of flavorful traditions abounds in the streets of Jakarta.
-From savory traditional dishes displayed by a street vendor to expensive high-class restaurants, Jakarta has it all.
+If you are a food enthusiast, Jakarta’s spectacular culinary offerings will make your mouth water at all times.
+Due to the numerous domestic and foreign immigrants, especially betawis (immigrants from other Southeast Asian countries), the mix of flavorful culinary traditions abounds in the streets of Jakarta.
+From savory traditional dishes displayed by street vendors to expensive high-class restaurants, Jakarta has something for all.

-At the time of writing, Jakarta’s public transport system is still undergoing construction.
-A mass rapid transit system is in the planning stages – construction on one line began in 2012.
-This system encompasses an elevated and underground railway system, which, however, will not be usable to anyone living in Jakarta until 2016.
-As many people living in Jakarta commute from the suburban areas around the city center, traffic jams are a major problem of daily life in Jakarta.
+At the time of writing in 2016, Jakarta’s public transportation system is still undergoing construction.
+The Jakarta administration broke ground on a mass rapid transit (MRT) system, which encompasses an elevated and underground railway system.
+The first phase of this project is expected to open to the public in 2018.
+This project was initialized as many people living in Jakarta commute from suburban areas around the city center, causing traffic jams to be a major problem here.

-Currently, residents living in Jakarta have the opportunity to take a number of rickshaw-type vehicles (bajaj,becak, bemo, etc.), which can seat up to four people comfortably.
+Currently, the residents of Jakarta have the opportunity to take a number of rickshaw-type vehicles (bajaj,becak, bemo, etc.), which can seat up to four people comfortably.
 However, using such a rickshaw in areas with heavy traffic can be rather dangerous.
-In addition, Jakarta has a bus rapid transit system called TransJakarta, which serves all of the city center as well as the outer suburbs, making it easier for those living in Jakarta to get around.
-Timetables are available on the TransJakarta website (Indonesian only).
-Tickets are relatively cheap at 3,500 rupiah (about 40 US cents) per ride.
+In addition, Jakarta has a bus rapid transit system called TransJakarta, which serves all of the city center as well as the outer suburbs, making it easier to get around.
+Further information is available on the TransJakarta website (Indonesian only).
+Tickets are relatively cheap at 3,500 IDR (about 0.30 USD) per ride.